 The engineering pipeline doesn’t change.
 AI just compresses the Draft step, which increases pressure on Spec and Validation.

-In my experience so far, this is not showing up first as dramatic bugs.
-It shows up as larger diffs, slower reviews, fuzzier intent, and a gradual erosion of trust.
+And yes, it also shows up as larger diffs, slower reviews, fuzzier intent, and a gradual erosion of trust.
 That is where guardrails become necessary.

 The guardrails I rely on